CityBridge Foundation and NewSchools Venture Fund

 - In 2012, DCPS brought New Classrooms’ innovative Teach to One model to Hart Middle School.

-- Ingenuity Prep, a new public charter school operating on a blended model, will open in Ward 8 in fall 2013.
+- Ingenuity Prep, a new public charter school operating on a blended model, opened in Ward 8 in Fall 2013.

 - DCPS is investing in the blended redesign of a four-school feeder pattern in Ward 8 for Fall 2013.